mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

     ![VSTS Demo Gen](images/vstsdemogen-2.png)

-    **Note:** Using the VSTS Demo Generator link will automatically select the MuShuttleDocker template in the demo generator for the team project creation.
-To use other team project templates, use the alternate link provided below:  https://vstsdemogenerator.azurewebsites.net/
+    > Using the VSTS Demo Generator link will automatically select the MuShuttleDocker template in the demo generator for the team project creation.
+To use other team project templates, use this alternate link:  https://vstsdemogenerator.azurewebsites.net/

 ## Setting up the Jenkins VM